 - What's a Manta Light?
 An Ascona B.

 - How do you recognize the garage of a Manta driver?
-By the blood trails in elbow height.
+Elbow-height bloodstain-lines.

 - Why did Opel want to build a 40-cm-wide Manta?
 So the driver could stick out both elbows.